Insider threat

 Why are insider threats dangerous?

 Malicious insider threats are especially dangerous and difficult to stop for two reasons.
-First, the perpetrator may have extensive knowledge of an organization’s security policies, business processes, and response strategies.
-Additionally, an insider can often circumvent cybersecurity measures and directly access the network.
+First, the perpetrator may gain or have extensive knowledge of an organization’s security policies, business processes, and response strategies.
+Additionally, an insider threat can often circumvent cybersecurity measures and directly access the network.
 The fallout from a successful insider attack is especially worth noting: recent research shows often up to five times more data is stolen in this type of breach.

-What are the types of insider threats?
+What are the main types of insider threats?

 There are two main types of insider threats: